Eloagbawe/alx-higher_level_programming/0x10-python-network_0/README.md

 2. Write a Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response

         You have to use curl

+3. Write a Bash script that takes in a URL and displays all HTTP methods the server will accept.

+        You have to use curl